Big Data and Hadoop (170 Blogs) Become a Certified Professional

 So, what does it mean by moving the computation unit to data?

 It means that instead of moving data from different nodes to a single master node for processing, the processing logic is sent to the nodes where data is stored so as that each node can process a part of data in parallel.
 Finally, all of the intermediary output produced by each node is merged together and the final response is sent back to the client.
-You can get a better understanding with the Azure Data Engineering certification.
+You can get a better understanding with the Azure Data Engineer Associate Certification Course.

 Features of Hadoop